rainierez/Winkhub-Local-REST-api/README.md

 # Winkhub-Local-REST-api
 A local RESTful api using the slim framework on a rooted Wink Hub.
-This is limited to 'HA dimmable lights' for right now.
+This is limited to 'HA dimmable lights' and  'On/Off Output' devices for right now.
 I will expand it as I go.

 *Tested on a rooted Wink hub with version .56*